ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_package_removal.rst

 #.
 A default term for the collection to solve the issue is four weeks since the issue was created.
 It can vary depending on a requirement violated, SC opinions or other circumstances.
 #.
 If the violation is not fixed or there is a disagreement between the reporter and the maintainers, the reporter or another person creates a :ref:`community topic<creating_community_topic>`.
 #.
 Two SC members check the reported circumstances and confirm in the topic that the violation is present from their point of view, and is one that must be fixed.
 #.
-The Community and SC vote on considering the collection violating the requirements and removing it from the package.
-The vote must be open for at least one week.
+A Committee member establishes a date (a week by default) in the community topic when the collection will be considered violating the requirements and removal decision is made.

+  * The process gets suspended if the Committee members raise concerns within this time period and explicitly ask for the process suspension.
+  * When there are no more objections, the decision date gets prolonged for another week.
+  * Any Committee member can also request a formal vote on the topic.
 #.
-If SC votes that the collection does NOT violate the requirements, the process is stopped.
-The issue needs to be updated accordingly.
+If the process has not been suspended by the established date, the collection is considered violating the requirements and removal decision is made.
+In this case, a Committee member declares the fact in the topic.
 #.
 If X.0.0 will be released next, set Y=X+1.
 If X.0.0 has already been released, but (X+1).0.0 has not yet been released, set Y=X+2.
-#.
-Announce upcoming removal from Ansible Y in the original issue in the collection's repository.
 #. `Announce upcoming removal from Ansible Y <announce_removal_>`_.
 #. `Remove collection from Ansible Y <remove_collection_>`_.